anitatan2003/hangman/README.md

 order to fool the user into thinking it is playing fairly, the computer only considers words with the same letter pattern.

-For example, suppose that the computer knows the words in the following dictionary ALLY BETA COOL DEAL ELSE FLEW GOOD HOPE IBEX
+For example, suppose that the computer knows the words in the following dictionary:
+ALLY BETA COOL DEAL ELSE FLEW GOOD HOPE IBEX

 In a normal game of hangman, the computer would start the game by choosing a word to guess.
 In our game, the computer doesn't yet commit to an answer but instead narrows down its set of possible answers as the user makes guesses.
 In the log below,